Jeimer Candelario Preview, Player Props: Cubs vs. Rockies

 Jeimer Candelario At The Plate

-- Among qualified hitters in MLB action, he ranks 91st in batting average, 52nd in on-base percentage, and 43rd in slugging.
+- He ranks 92nd in batting average, 51st in on base percentage, and 43rd in slugging among qualifying batters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.